-# Naninovel Scripts
+Naninovel Scripts

 Naninovel scripts are text documents (.nani extension) where you control what happens on scenes.
 Script assets are created with Create -> Naninovel -> Naninovel Script asset context menu.
-You can open and edit them with the built-in visual editor or with an external text editor of your choice, like Microsoft Word, Google Docs or VS Code.
+You can open and edit them with the built-in visual editor or with an external text editor of your choice, like Microsoft Word, Google Docs or VS Code ↗.

-Each line in a naninovel script represents a statement, which can be a command, generic text, label or a comment.
+Each line in naninovel script represents a statement, which can be a command, generic text, label or comment.
 Type of the statement is determined by the literal placed at the start of the line:

 When none of the above literals are present at the start of the line, it's considered a generic text statement.

-# Command Lines
+Command Lines

-Line is considered a command statement if it starts with a @ literal.
+Line is considered a command statement if it starts with @ literal.
 Command represents a single operation, that controls what happens on the scene; eg, it can be used to change a background, move a character or load another naninovel script.

-# Command Identifier
+Command Identifier

-For example, @save command (used to auto-save the game) is implemented via the AutoSave C# class.
-The implementing class also has a [CommandAlias("save")] attribute applied, so you can use both @save and @AutoSave statements in the script to invoke this command.
+For example, @save command (used to auto-save the game) is implemented via AutoSave C# class.
+The implementing class also has [CommandAlias("save")] attribute applied, so you can use both @save and @AutoSave statements in the script to invoke this command.

 Command identifiers are case-insensitive; all the following statements are valid and will invoke the same AutoSave command: